ansys/pyansys-dev-guide/doc/source/coding-style/pep8.rst

                return math.log(8, x)

-Imports Namespace
+Import Namespaces
 ~~~~~~~~~~~~~~~~~
-You should avoid using wild cards in imports because doing so can make it
+You should avoid using wildcards in imports because doing so can make it
 difficult to detect undefined names.
 For more information, see `Python
 Anti-Patterns: using wildcard imports
 <(https://docs.quantifiedcode.com/python-anti-patterns/maintainability/from_module_import_all_used.html>`_.